microsoft/DLWorkspace/docs/deployment/Storage/hdfs.md

 The document describes the procedure to setup HDFS, either in high availability mode (multiple zookeepers and journal nodes, one active namenode and one standby namenode, multiple datanodes ), or with a single namenode across a cluster.

 1. Configure HDFS configuration section on the cluster.
-  You will need to specify: 1) the nodes, 2) block device used by HDFS.
+  You will need to specify: 1) the nodes, 2) block device used by HDFS and their mounting location.

   ```
   hdfs:
     partitions: /dev/sd[c|d]1
+    datadirs:
+      /dev/sdc1:/mnt/sdc1
+      /dev/sdc2:/mnt/sdc2

   kubelabels:
     hdfs: worker or <<hdfs_labels>> # nodes marked with hdfs_labels will be used for HDFS.
   ```